-- B. Cost of losses for the year 2011 is estimated on the basis of the average electricity price of the first half of the year 2011 - FYROM: the splitting of the total invoice is not available. - Spain: System services and losses are not included in the transmission tariff as they are recovered in the energy price in the market.
-They have been included only for comparison purposes.
-Data for system services and losses are the same as that in 2010 because any estimation is not available.
-The access tariff taken approved for the first three months of 2011. - Slovenia: losses included in the transmission fee, no splitting available - Switzerland: - System services: cover general ancillary services and part(without loss compensation) of individual ancillary services - o Other costs: Cost-covering feed-in remuneration fee
+- DIS is the component to remunerate Terna for dispatching activities equal to 0,308 €/MWh. - B. Cost of losses for the year 2011 is the average electricity price of the year 2011 - FYROM: the splitting of the total invoice is not available. - Spain: System services and losses are not included in the transmission tariff as they are recovered in the energy price in the market.
+They have been included only for comparison purposes. - Slovenia: losses included in the transmission fee, no splitting available - Switzerland: - System services: cover general ancillary services and part(without loss compensation) of individual ancillary services - Other costs: Cost-covering feed-in remuneration fee